gbv/aREF/aref.md

 ### Plain literals

 A trailing `@` is removed.
-If a literal may be confused with an IRI, its representation in ARSF contains an additional `@` at the end.
+If a literal may be confused with an IRI, its representation in AREF contains an additional `@` at the end.

 ...